Rakile/deforumation/README.md

 ![img](github_images/resume.PNG)
 The suggested method is to just start generating without this functionality turned on.
 Then Deforum will create a folder for you with a timestring.
 Interupt the generation, and use that time string in the "Resume timestring" field.
 Then turn on "Resume from timestring", and you should be good to go.

+When you know you did a misstake, start by pressing the "PUSH TO PAUS RENDERING"-button.
+Then click "Show current image"-button.
+This will give you the current image, and the current actual frame number.
+Use the arrows to rewind or forward... or you could just type in a frame number and press enter to jump to that frame...
+When you found the frame where you want to resume rendering from, press the "Set current image"-button, and then, to resume rendering, push the "PUSH TO RESUME RENDERING"-button.
+EASY!!!

 ![img](github_images/smile.gif)

 Here is an example of LIVE prompt changing for facial expression during rendering.